What is hereditary hemochromatosis?

 How frequently can people with hemochromatosis donate?

+All whole blood donors, including those with hemochromatosis, can donate blood every 56 days if they are registered as male and every 84 days if they are registered as female.
 Individuals may have phlebotomies in between donations, providing there is at least one week between an outpatient phlebotomy and their next Canadian Blood Services donation.
 For example, if an individual has a phlebotomy this Monday in their outpatient clinic, they can donate blood at Canadian Blood Services the following Monday.